-June 1, 2008 Foam 162a
+June 1, 2008 Foam 163a

-LOW PRESSURE FIXED FOAM EDUCTOR SYSTEM (MULTIPLE) The Viking Corporation, 211 N Industrial Park Drive, Hastings MI 49058 Telephone: 269-945-9501 Technical Services: 877-384-5464 Fax: 269-945-4495 Email: techsvcs@vikingcorp.com SYSTEM NOTES AND SYMBOLS A bladder tank and concentrate controller may be used for small open head foam/water deluge systems, but the cost may be prohibitive.
-Another choice for small, open head foam/water deluge systems, would be the use of an eductor system with an atmospheric foam storage tank.
+LOW PRESSURE FIXED FOAM EDUCTOR SYSTEM (DUAL) The Viking Corporation, 211 N Industrial Park Drive, Hastings MI 49058 Telephone: 269-945-9501 Technical Services: 877-384-5464 Fax: 269-945-4495 Email: techsvcs@vikingcorp.com SYSTEM NOTES AND SYMBOLS A bladder tank and concentrate controller may be used for small open head foam/water deluge systems, but the cost may be prohibitive.
+Another choice for small, open head foam/water deluge systems with low water pressures, would be the use of an eductor system with an atmospheric foam storage tank.
 The eductor is better suited to this type of system, since it is less expensive, and easier to install on small deluge systems, than the bladder tank system would be.
 Eductors are designed so that when a specific flow range of water passes through the eductor, a strong venturi effect takes place, which causes foam concentrate to be drawn into the eductor.
 The foam concentrate is stored in an atmospheric pressure container that can be located at an elevation lower than the eductor (see eductor tech data sheets for specific information).
-Because of this strong venturi effect, there is a very high pressure drop across the device, which results in an eductor discharge pressure at least 35 % lower than its inlet pressure.
-This means that if the eductor has a 100 psi inlet pressure, the maximum outlet pressure of the device will be 65 psi, in order for the eductor to function properly.
+Because of this strong venturi effect, there is a very high pressure drop across the device, of approximately 35 %.
 Therefore, eductor systems have always required a high water supply inlet pressure for economical system design.
 Viking eductors can operate with as little as 50 psi inlet pressure, and as much as 200 psi inlet pressure.
-The Example in Figure 1 indicates a small four head system covering approximately 400 ft2 of operating area.
+The Example in Figure 1 is a small four head system covering approximately 400 ft2 of operating area.
 It will require a .2 gpm/ft2. density, and a 10 minute duration, using 3% AFFF foam for a hydrocarbon fuel.
 The water pressure available is 90 psi at the eductor.
-The 90 psi inlet pressure will affect the selection process of the eductor, as it limits the amount of flow which can pass through the eductor, and still maintain a minimum 35% drop in pressure across the eductor.
-Therefore, the system design may require one larger eductor, or multiples of smaller eductors, in order to provide the necessary amount of foam/water solution to the discharge devices.
-For this example (Figure 1), multiple smaller eductors will be selected.
-NOTE: Larger size eductors would provide a greater density at the same inlet pressure as the smaller size eductors.
+This 90 psi inlet pressure will affect the selection process of the eductor, as it will limit the amount of flow which can pass through the eductor.
+Therefore, the system may require one larger eductor, or multiples of smaller eductors, in order to provide the necessary amount of foam/water solution to the discharge devices.
+For this example (Figure 1), a pair of smaller eductors will be selected, and the piping from both eductors will be joined together at hydraulic balance point A, for cost savings in labor and materials.
 1. Calculate the Estimated Foam Concentrate Supply.
-The estimated foam concentrate supply for Figure 1 can be calculated in the same fashion as for larger systems, by using the following formula; EFC = total system (De) $\times$ (A) $\times$ (C) $\times$ (D) $\times$ (1.15), so the estimated amount of foam would be: EFC = $(.2 \text{ gpm/ft}^2 \text{ x } 400 \text{ ft}^2) \text{ x } 3\% \text{ x } 10 \text{ minutes x } 1.15 \text{ (}15\% \text{ overage factor)}$ EFC = 80 gpm x .03 x 10 x 1.15 EFC = 27.6 Gallons of foam concentrate for a 10 minute system foam supply Where:
+The estimated foam concentrate supply for Figure 1 can be calculated in the same fashion as for larger systems, by using the following formula; EFC = total system (De) \mathbf{x} (A) \mathbf{x} (C) \mathbf{x} (D) \mathbf{x} (1.15), so the estimated amount of foam would be: EFC = $(.2 \text{ gpm/ft}^2 \text{ x } 400 \text{ ft}^2) \text{ x } 3\% \text{ x } 10 \text{ minutes x } 1.15 \text{ (}15\% \text{ overage factor)}$ EFC = 80 gpm x .03 x 10 x 1.15 AOF = 27.6 Gallons of foam concentrate for a 10 minute system foam supply.
+Where:

 A = Area of operation

-EFC = Estimated Foam Concentrate Supply
+EFC = Estimated Foam Concentrate supply

 C = % of Foam Concentrate

-D = Duration in Minutes
+D = Duration in time

 De = Density

-Q = Total Discharge Flow for each Eductor (Q = $K\sqrt{P}$ )
+Q = Total Discharge Flow for each Eductor (Q =KP)

 This does not include any foam for a system test.
 NFPA and Viking recommend that these systems be proof tested in order to verify system design.
 This would mean an actual flow test of the system to insure that the proper percentage of foam/water solution, as well as calculated system flows are achieved, and at an eductor discharge pressure which cannot exceed 65% of its inlet pressure.

 2. Calculate the Discharge Device flows or Kd.